May (film): Plot

 May takes Suzie to the day care center, introducing her to the children as her best friend.
 The children attempt to take Suzie out of her case despite May's protests, ultimately shattering the case, injuring themselves and May, and destroying the doll, much to May's distress.
 The following day, May meets a young punk and invites him to her house, where she notices and compliments a tattoo of Frankenstein's monster on his arm.
-Upon discovering Loopy's corpse in her freezer, he calls May a "freak".
+Upon discovering Lupe's corpse in her freezer, he calls May a "freak".
 May breaks down and fatally stabs him in the head with scissors.
 After some contemplation, May determines that she needs "more parts".

 On Halloween, May, dressed in a homemade costume resembling Suzie, goes to Polly's house, where she slits Polly's throat with a pair of surgical scalpels and stabs Ambrosia in the temples.
 She then visits Adam and his new girlfriend, Hoop, at his house, murdering both of them with the scalpels.
-At home, she sculpts a life-sized patchwork doll out of the punk's arms, Polly's neck, Ambrosia's legs, Adam's hands, and Hoop's ears, using Loopy's fur as the hair.
+At home, she sculpts a life-sized patchwork doll out of the punk's arms, Polly's neck, Ambrosia's legs, Adam's hands, and Hoop's ears, using Lupe's fur as the hair.
 Using the shards of the ashtray to form an anagram, she names the doll "Amy".
 Realizing that Amy lacks eyes, May gouges out her lazy eye and places it into the doll's head.
-Shrieking in pain and bleeding, May repeatedly begs the doll to "see" her and collapses on the bed next to it.
-Her creation comes to life and caresses her face affectionately with Adam's hands, at which May smiles.
+Shrieking in pain and bleeding profusely, May begs the doll to "see" her and collapses on the bed next to it.
+Her creation comes to life and caresses her face affectionately with Adam's hands; May smiles peacefully.